privatenumber/vue-import-loader/README.md

 ## ⚙️ Options
-- `components`
+- `components` `Object|Function`
   - `Object`
     - Similar to Vue's `components` hash, where the key is the component tag in kebab-case or PascalCase, and the value is the component path (support aliases).

-  - `Function({ kebab, pascal }, fromComponent)`
+  - `Function` `({ kebab, pascal }, fromComponent)`
-    - Use a function to dynamically resolve component tags to the component paths.
+    - Use a function to dynamically resolve component tags to component paths.
 For example, this function resolves components to the "components" directory:
     ```js
     components({ kebab }, fromComponent) {
     	const componentPath = `../components/${kebab}.vue`;